Indigenous Academic Success

 Phone: 03 5227 3803

-The Learning Advisor will guide you to develop the necessary study skills to excel in your course.
+The Academic Support Officer will guide you to develop the necessary study skills to excel in your course.
 They will help you prepare for assessments as well as further develop your abilities to write, plan, take effective notes and remember important details.
 They can also be a point of contact to refer you to other services provided by Deakin University to help you reach your academic goals.

-With the support of the Student Learning Advisors you can:
+With the support of the Academic Support Officer you can:

 - Understand your assessment tasks.